Analyzing Differentiable Fuzzy Logic Operators

-We motivate the use of \dlogic with the following scenario: Assume we have an agent $A$ whose goal is to describe the scene on an image.
+We motivate the use of \dl with the following classification scenario we consider throughout our analysis.
+Assume we have an agent $A$ whose goal is to describe the scene on an image.
 It gets feedback from a supervisor $S$, who does not have an exact description of these images available.
-However, $S$ does have a background knowledge base $\corpus$, encoded in some logical formalism, about the concepts contained on the images.
-The intuition behind \dlogic is that $S$ can correct $A$'s descriptions of scenes when they are not consistent with its knowledge base $\corpus$.
+However, $S$ does have a background knowledge base $\corpus$ about the concepts contained on the images.
+The intuition behind \dlogic is that $S$ can correct $A$'s descriptions of scenes when they are not consistent with the knowledge base $\corpus$.